 Power Intelligence is the cognitive skill needed to understand, assess, and influence power dynamics.

-This article is going to provide you with an overview of power intelligence, including how to develop it.
+This article gives you an overview of power intelligence, including how to develop power intelligence.

 What’s Power Intelligence